 I sold my car and I just want to know if that will take care of my SR-22 bond since I wont be driving any car?
-Should I get an SR22 non owner policy?
+Should I get a non owner policy?

 Thank you for asking Grace.